ourBC.com British Columbia Travel and Discovery

 South Peace Community Multiplex

 Walking around Dawson Creek you'll notice the new South Peace Community Multiplex has become the focal point for events in Dawson Creek and Peace Region.
-Complete with the Lakota Agri-Centre, Ken Borek Aquatic Leisure Centre and the EnCana Centre, the new multiplex will be able to accommodate up to 6,500 people for equestrian, livestock and rodeo activities.
+Complete with the Lakota Agri-Centre, Kenn Borek Aquatic Leisure Centre and the EnCana Centre, the new multiplex will be able to accommodate up to 6,500 people for equestrian, livestock and rodeo activities.

 Peace River Regional District